klmcwhirter/upd-indicator/README.md

 ## Background

-Some indication of when various updates need our attention wouild be useful.
+Some indication of when various updates need our attention would be useful.
 And not just for OS updates, but various maintenance activities whether related to the local system or not.

-If a command line can be crafted to provide an indication of when an update is available, that should be all that is needed?
+If a command line can be crafted to provide an indication of when an update is available, that should be all that is needed - right?

+Yes it is.

 Have a favorite web service you monitor? `curl` it!